Vesulius/Reaktor-Challenge/README.md

 This is an assignment for the [Reaktor Challenge 2022](https://www.reaktor.com/assignment-2022-developers/).

-#### Implementation
+## Implementation

-The project is written in javascript and uses nmp package manager.
+The project is written in javascript and uses npm package manager.
 The major libraries used were react and material ui.

-The played games requests are sent through server proxy enabling cors for the responses.
-The code for this server and instuctions [here](https://github.com/Rob--W/cors-anywhere/) https://github.com/Rob--W/cors-anywhere/
+The played games requests are sent through server proxy allowing cors policy for the responses.
+The code for this server and instuctions at https://github.com/Rob--W/cors-anywhere/

-#### Manual
+## Manual

 Clone project